 What to Expect Upon Arrival

-Once cleared from medical withdrawal (or your 24-hour medical observation if detox wasn’t needed), you will connect with the primary counsellor who will work closely with you for your entire stay.
-Your counsellor’s assessments will include arranging different treatments that might help with your specific problems.
+Once cleared from medical withdrawal (or your 24-hour medical observation if detox wasn’t needed), you will connect your case manager and treatment team who will work closely with you for your entire stay.
+Your case manager’s assessments will include arranging different treatments that might help with your specific problems.
 Assessment is what makes individualized care possible and helps us gauge if a treatment is effective for you.
-Your counsellor also facilitates the small group therapy that you and your peers attend every morning.
+A group of counsellors facilitate the small group therapy that you and your peers attend each day.
 You will also complete additional assessments with our clinical, medical, and fitness and nutrition teams.

 Our Drug & Alcohol Treatment Program